P0intMaN/PyAutoCode/CONTRIBUTING.md

 ## Programming Language

 PyAutoCode relies on Python as its core language.
-So, inorder to make contributions, you are expected to know the basics of Python.
-[Here](https://www.youtube.com/playlist?list=PLbsliZj8JocIez5TvsbMaVKgF-sxoal0C) is a great playlist to start with.
+It also makes use of machine learning (ML) concepts.So, inorder to make contributions, you are expected to know the basics of Python as well as ML.
+For Python, [this](https://www.youtube.com/playlist?list=PLbsliZj8JocIez5TvsbMaVKgF-sxoal0C) is a great playlist to start with.
+For machine learning concepts, refer this [website](https://www.tensorflow.org/tutorials)

 ## Non Technincal?
 No Problemo